hkiiita/golang-auth/README.md

-# golang-basic-auth
+# Auth Methods using Golang
-learning purpose demonstration of basic auth in golang .
+learning purpose demonstration of auth methods using golang .